jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ## 2.1 Local PCI Bridge

 The Local PCI Bridge is always AUTOCONFIGured at startup before any other PCI devices.
 The Local PCI Bridge base address allows direct access of the Local PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 1.3.2).
-All PCI devices are accessed through the Local PCI bridge, which acts as an interface between the MC68040 and PCI target devices.
+All PCI devices are accessed through the Local PCI bridge, which acts as an interface between the CPU and PCI target devices.
 The Local PCI Bridge also handles bus arbitration.
-During each MC68040 data transfer cycle, the address information is broadcast by the Local PCI Bridge to the PCI bus.
+During each CPU data transfer cycle, the address information is broadcast by the Local PCI Bridge to the PCI bus.
 If any devices respond by asserting **_DEVSEL**, the Local PCI Bridge proceeds with the PCI cycle.
 Otherwise, the Local PCI Bridge remains idle.

 The following 16-bit registers are supported by the Local PCI Bridge device and can be set or read by software.
 This allows configuration or polling of the Local PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 All PCI devices implement all or part of these registers as individual devices.
 Assuming the Local PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will return $0.
 Writes to unsupported registers will have no effect.